maliMirkec/markdown-fm/readme.txt

 = Features =

 * Define YAML schemas for page templates and template partials
-* 12+ field types including string, rich-text, images, blocks, and more
+* 13+ field types including string, rich-text, images, blocks, taxonomies, and more
 * Easy-to-use admin interface for managing schemas and data
 * Per-page data for templates (stored in post meta)
 * Global data for partials like headers and footers (stored in options)